 To upcycle turns an old item into something else entirely.
-At the risk of sounding too wordy, for an upcycled item, it’s pre-upcycling purpose is usually way different from its post-upcycled purpose.
+For an upcycled item, its pre-upcycling purpose is usually way different from its post-upcycled purpose.
 For example, I wrote an article on vertical gardening where used plastic bottles could be upcycled into cool planters for tomatoes and other vegetables.
 From a drinking container to a comfy vessel for your tomatoes……now that’s upcycling.

 Plastic water or soda bottles can also be upcycled into inverted planters or handy sprinklers for your garden.

 If you’re interested in more serious DIY upcycling projects, we’ve got you covered.
 Check out these potential ladder-upcycling projects or convert that old ladder to a chic towel rack with this great how-to guide.

 My personal favorite would be the various upcycling ideas one can implement with that old headboard you are very sentimental about.
 From towel racks to kitchen cabinets or welcome signs, your soon-to-be-discarded headboard can become a very important piece in your life once again.

 Where upcycling tends to be radical and embrace new ideas, recycling is more staid and old-fashioned.
 However, its less-than-radical approach doesn’t make the recycling option any less important than upcycling.
-In fact, it is pretty cool for those who are quite attached to a household item that is way past its prime, and are not so inclined to change its original function or purpose.
+In fact, it is pretty cool to have an attachment to a household item that is way past its prime.
+This is because there is no inclination to change its original function or purpose.
 Instead of converting it to something else, you can breathe new life into that furniture piece with some touches of paint and a little bit of design and refinishing.